VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 reduces the chance that the Registrant experiences a delay before seeing the Registrant screen.

+> **JanaPersona:** Essentially we are relying on the fact that a
+> reservation is likely to succeed, avoiding a time-consuming check.
+We
+> still perform the check before the registrant makes a payment.

 However, if the controller checks and finds that there are not enough seats available to fulfill the order _before_ it sends the **RegisterToConference** command, it can re-display the Register screen